neelavarshad/vm-workshop/Labs/Lab2 - VM Creation/Lab2.b - Create a Linux Virtual Machine/README.md

 ## Create a Virtual Machine
 1. Navigate to the Homepage of [Azure Portal](https://portal.azure.com/#home)
 1. Click on the **+ Create a resource** button underneath Azure services
 1. Use the Search bar to search for **Virtual Machine** and hit enter.
-Select the Virtual Machine offered by Mucrosoft Azure Service and click on **Create**
+Select the Virtual Machine offered by Microsoft Azure Service and click on **Create**

 At this point you will be taken to the Virtual Machine service with several blades for configuration.